-It is estimated that the overall expense of cold and flu patients in the US nears $40 billion and $87 billion, respectively.
-The over the counter (OTC) market stands at $8 billion, while sales of flu vaccines earn upwards of $3 billion, and global sales of Oseltamivir peak at over $3 billion.
-At the same time, the efficacy of Oseltamivir has diminished due to the emergence of resistant viral strains.
-41 million prescriptions are written for cold sufferers each year at a cost of $1.1 billion with more than one third of patients receiving an antibiotic prescription despite the lack of antiviral effect of antibiotics.
+It is estimated that overall yearly medical expenses for treating the common cold and influenza (flu) in the US are nearly $40 billion and $87 billion, respectively.
+The over-the-counter market totals $8 billion, while sales of flu vaccines earn upwards of $3 billion, and global sales of the antiviral medication oseltamivir peak at over $3 billion.
+At the same time, the efficacy of oseltamivir has diminished due to the emergence of resistant viral strains.
+Overall, 41 million prescriptions are written for colds each year at a cost of $1.1 billion, with more than one-third of patients prescribed an antibiotic despite the lack of antiviral effect of antibiotics.

-Viruses mutate faster than bacteria, so currently approved antivirals are only effective for a limited time before resistance inhibits their efficacy.
+Viruses mutate faster than bacteria and thus currently approved antivirals are only effective for a limited time before resistance inhibits their efficacy.

-In 2011, the SaNOtize team worked under a US DARPA Grant to determine if NO would be an effective treatment for influenza and other respiratory viruses.
-This study successfully demonstrated the wide antiviral effect of NO using an in-vitro model to examine the time dependency of NO treatment on 14 viruses, representing 6 out of the 7 Baltimore Classifications.
-The SaNOtize team went on to publish a 2013 study indicating that NO reduces influenza infectivity in vitro.
-Results identified that a complete inhibition of infectivity was achieved when virions were exposed to gNO prior to infection in all three study strains.
-Post-infection exposure was shown to result in inhibition of up to 90%
+In 2011, SaNOtize researcher,s under a US DARPA grant conducted a study to determine if NO is an effective treatment for the flu and other respiratory viruses.
+The study demonstrated the wide antiviral effect of gaseous NO (gNO) using an in-vitro model to examine the time dependency of NO treatment on 14 viruses, representing six of the seven Baltimore classifications.
+In 2013, the team published a study demonstrating that NO reduces influenza infectivity in vitro.
+Results showed a complete inhibition of infectivity when virions were exposed to gNO prior to infection in all three study strains.
+Post-infection exposure resulted in up to 90% inhibition.

-Our in-vitro studies indicate that NORSTM may be effectively delivered as nasal spray to prevent the common cold and flu.
+In-vitro studies indicate that NORSTM showing fast eradication of high concentration of bovine respiratory viruses, influenza viruses and coronaviruses.
+NORS1002 tretament may be effectively delivered as a nasal spray to prevent the common cold and flu.